MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 You have successfully tested your DLP policy.

-## Task 5 - Activate a policy in test mode
+## Task 5 - Activate a policy in simulation mode

 In this task, you will activate the credit card information DLP policy you created in test mode so it enforces its protective actions.